Hillula of Rabbi Shimon bar Yochai: Chai rotel

 A custom observed during the Hillula is the free distribution of drinks.
 According to Taamei HaMinhagim, it is a segula (propitious practice) to distribute chai rotel (ח״י רוטל), a liquid measure of about 54 liters.
 The Hebrew word chai is the numerical equivalent of 18.
 Rotel is a liquid measure of about 3 liters.
 Thus, 18 rotels equals 54 liters (about 13 gallons).
 It is popularly believed that if one donates or offers 18 rotels of liquid refreshment (grape juice, wine, soda or even water) to those attending the celebrations at bar Yochai's tomb on Lag BaOmer, then the giver will be granted miraculous salvation.
-This practice was endorsed by Rabbi Ovadia miBartenura and The Shelah HaKadosh.
-The Bobover Rebbe, Rabbi Ben Zion Halberstam, sent a letter from Poland to his Hasidim in Israel asking them to donate chai rotel in Meron on this holy day on behalf of a couple that did not have children.
+This practice was endorsed by Obadiah of Bertinoro and Isaiah Horowitz.
+The Bobover Rebbe, Ben Zion Halberstam, sent a letter from Poland to his Hasidim in Israel asking them to donate chai rotel in Meron on this holy day on behalf of a couple that did not have children.
 Several local organizations solicit donations of chai rotel and hand out the drinks on the donor's behalf in Meron on Lag BaOmer.
 Nine months after Lag BaOmer, the Ohel Rashbi organization even invites couples who prayed at the tomb and had a child to come back to Meron to celebrate the births.